msc-acse/acse-9-independent-research-project-wafflescore/README.md

 git clone https://github.com/msc-acse/acse-9-independent-research-project-wafflescore.git
 ```

+## Implementation
+The python code that were developed are located in [build/lib](https://github.com/msc-acse/acse-9-independent-research-project-wafflescore/tree/master/build/lib).

 ## Example
-An example of a simple run of all the methods explored are located in [example](https://github.com/msc-acse/acse-9-independent-research-project-wafflescore/tree/working/example) folder.
-Additional notes and run result are recorded in [Notebooks](https://github.com/msc-acse/acse-9-independent-research-project-wafflescore/tree/working/Notebooks).
+An example of a simple run of all the methods explored are located in [example](https://github.com/msc-acse/acse-9-independent-research-project-wafflescore/tree/master/example) folder.
+Additional notes and run result are recorded in [Notebooks](https://github.com/msc-acse/acse-9-independent-research-project-wafflescore/tree/master/Notebooks).

 ## Compatibility notes
 This project is built and tested on Python 3.6.5